ainsleyrose/github.io/index.md

 Same coding properties/functions were used from the last project; such as `<head></head>`, `<style></style>`, `<body></body>`.

 New learning Concept/s:
-Adding links within the project. `<a href=""></a>`.
-This function helps me direct to where I want to get a specific space in the website.
+Adding links within the project. `<a href=""></a>` to `<id="">`.
+This function helps the producers direct automatically to where they want to specificly land on within the website through the table of contents provided at the top of every webpage.

-Sources at the end of the page was also added for more information provided to another link.
+Sources functions were also used at the end of the page to provide more information bringing them to another link.

 Difficulty Level: 3/10
 ```